-In late September, Nextiva marketing manager Jeremy Boudinet hosted a webinar with confidence expert Coach Micheal Burt.
+Nextiva marketing manager Jeremy Boudinet hosted a webinar in late September with confidence expert Coach Micheal Burt.
 Known as The Super Coach, Micheal coaches business leaders from many top companies around the world.
 He has also created Monster Producer, which is a proven coaching structure to help thousands of people massively elevate their organizations and careers.

 Tips to Increase Your Self-Confidence